-Vision

-Response vision for the affected community.
+Vision Response vision for the affected community.

-Mission

-Mission of the Communications Strategy.
+Mission Mission of the Communications Strategy.

 Why?

 Who?

 What?

 When?

 Where?

 How?

-Background

-Brief detailed description of the emergency event (when it started, where, etc.).
+Background Brief detailed description of the emergency event (when it started, where, etc.).

-Communication Objectives

-Clear, measurable and achievable objectives.
+Communication Objectives Clear, measurable and achievable objectives.
 No more than five.

-Key Target Audience

-Who are the key community members that are being targeted and how is this being done?
-Who is responsible for the communication method and by when?
+Key Target Audience Who are the key community members that are being targeted and how is this being done?
+Who is responsible communication method and by when? e for the

 Target Audience:

 Descriptions:

 Actions:

 Who:

 By When:

-Key Messages

-What are the current key messages and how are they being distributed, to whom?
+Key Messages What are the current key messages and how are they being distributed, to whom?

 Message:

 Method:

 Who:

-Actions

-What communications are being undertaken to who (public, emergency agencies, etc.) and how is this being done?
+Actions What communications are being undertaken to who (public, emergency agencies, etc.) and how is this being done?
 Who has responsibility and how often will they be distributed and/or updated?

 Who is being informed?:

 Communication:

 Method:

 Who is Responsible:

 Frequency:

-Monitor and Evaluate

-How is each communication method being monitored and evaluated for effectiveness?
-How often will they be monitored and evaluated?
+Monitor and Evaluate How is each communication method being monitored and evaluated for effectiveness?
+How often will they be monitored evaluated? ored and

 Method:

 Monitor and Evaluate:

 Frequency:

-Communications Budget

-How much money has been allocated to be spent on each communication method?
-Keeping up to date records of how much is being spent against the budget is essential.
+Communications Budget How much money has been allocated to be spent on each communication method?
+Keeping up to date records of how being spent against the budget is essential. v much is

 Method:

 Amount Allocated:

 Amount Spend/Date:

-Communications Plan Review Who is responsible for monitoring the complete Communications Strategy, what date was it reviewed and what were the major changes that were made?
+ons Plan Review for monitoring the co omplete Communico ations Strategy, what date was it reviewed d and what were the major

-By Whom:
+By Whom: e made ;

 Date:

 Major Changes: